Ismailco/SaveIt/README.md

 If you want to change the appearance or behavior of the extension:

-- `newtab.css` — Modify styling and theming
+- `newtab.css` — Tweak the design tokens, layout grid, and component styling
 - `newtab.js` — Customize functionality and behaviors
 - `newtab.html` — Adjust the structure and layout
 - Replace the icon files in the `icons` folder with your own designs